This is a personal one for me. One I don’t share much of, but I know many are quietly suffering in this way, so here it goes –

 Don’t lose hope.
 Your story isn’t finished.

 For his glory,

-You can now order Sarah’s new book – Tears and Tossings: Hope in the Waves of Life, releasing May 2nd.
+You can now order Sarah’s new book – Tears and Tossings: Hope in the Waves of Life.

 To read more on the hope we have in suffering, you can purchase “Hope When It Hurts – 30 Biblical Reflections to Help You Grasp God’s Purpose in Your Suffering” authored by Sarah Walton and Kristen Wetherell here or here.
 Jeff and Sarah Walton’s marriage book, Together Through the Storms – Biblical Encouragements for Your Marriage When Life Hurts.

 Praying for you and for your son.
 May God’s healing bring peace and even joy.

 Ohh Sarah, thank you for sharing of the Lord’s faithfulness, so true to His promises.
 We have a Living Hope, Who truly is at work in us to will and to do of His good pleasure